 Managing your money properly means knowing what to avoid, and this is even more important when it comes to debt.
-Even one misstep can result in costly consequences, so familiarize yourself with common pitfalls so you can sidestep gracefully.
+Even one misstep can result in costly consequences.
+Here are some mistakes you should be aware of to avoid being in debt:

-- Financial Risks: Though you’re avoiding some issues, minimum payments means you aren’t paying off the bulk of your balance.
+Financial Risks: Though you’re avoiding some issues, minimum payments mean you aren’t paying off the bulk of your balance.
 It results in your account incurring more interest and ultimately increases the amount of debt in your name (something that also impacts your credit score).

 Learn more about the consequences of making partial payments.

-- Financial Risks: However, it’s important to understand that a debt settlement company cannot guarantee success.
-In fact, it can leave you in a worse financial position than you were before as many advise you stoping making payments in order for them to better negotiate with your creditors.
+Financial Risks: It’s important to understand that a debt settlement company cannot guarantee success.
+In fact, it can leave you in a worse financial position than you were before as many advise you to stop making payments in order for them to better negotiate with your creditors.
 However, if the deal falls through, your interest and fees would have accumulated during that time, leaving you worse for wear.
 Moreover, many debt settlement companies charge hefty fees of their own regardless if they were able to successfully settle your debt.
 This can leave you further in debt.

-- Solution: If you find yourself unable to keep up with your debt payments, speak to a credit counsellor, they are a free service that can help you assess your finances and debt to help you find the best debt relief soultion for your situation.
+Solution: If you find yourself unable to keep up with your debt payments, speak to a non-profit credit counsellor, they are a free service that can help you assess your finances and debt to help you find the best debt relief solution for your situation.

 Consider a debt consolidation loan or a debt management program instead.

 It might sound straightforward: your home is an asset, so why not use the equity?
-But choosing to liquidate your equity has some serious downsides, especially over the long term.
+However, choosing to liquidate your equity has some serious downsides, especially over the long term.

-- Financial Risks: Tying bad debt to your home equity increases the risk of losing your home substantially.
+Financial Risks: Tapping into your home equity increases the risk of losing your home substantially.
 While there are risks associated with defaulting on your payments, few things are as risky as gambling your home equity.
 Unless you know that you absolutely can pay off the amount in a timely manner, this is something to avoid.

-- Solution: If you’re looking to consolidate your debt, choose a personal loan over a home equity loan as you won’t be risking any of your assests.
-If you need additional help, speak to a credit counsellor to find a debt relief soultion that works best for you.
+Solution: If you’re looking to consolidate your debt, choose a personal loan over a home equity loan as you won’t be risking any of your assets.
+If you need additional help, speak to a credit counsellor to find a debt relief solution that works best for you.

-Though there are some risky ways to pay off your debt, it is possible to generate a good plan, whatever your circumstances may be.
+Though there are some risky ways to pay off your debt, it is possible to generate a good plan, whatever your circumstances.
 The key is to plan ahead.
 Even if it’s tentative, sketch out a budget and update it regularly.
 As the adage goes, slow and steady wins the race, though there are some things you can do to accelerate the race against debt:

 - Pay your most expensive debt first.
 Identify the loans with the highest interest rates and prioritize those payments whenever you have extra money to put toward debt repayment.
 This lets you keep up with minimum payments on other cards while reducing your overall debt load faster.